lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 # Discover the pipeline decorators in Azure DevOps

-Pipeline decorators are probably the most unknown feature of Azure DevOps and, at the same time, one of the most powerful.
+Pipeline decorators are the most unknown feature of Azure DevOps and, at the same time, one of the most powerful.
 Helping companies to implement DevOps culture including by using Azure DevOps,the most complete ALM plateform (in my opinion), for more than a decade, I often remark that organizations have difficulties implementing governance.
 On one hand, they want to give more freedom to developers/projects teams and on the other hand, they need to ensure a minimum level of quality/security during the software development phase.

-Pipelines are a solution to that because they allow to inject steps to the beginning and end of every job in any workflow of your organization and this injection is done without the consent/control of the owners of the workflows.
+Pipelines are a solution to that because they allow to inject steps to the beginning and end of every job in any workflow of your organization and this injection is automatically done without the consent/control of the owners of the workflows.
 That's what we are going to cover in this article.

-This subject will be covered in four parts:
+This subject will be covered in five parts:

 - Part 1: What are the pipeline decorators and create our first decorator
-- Part 2: Deploy our decorator, validate it and enhance it
+- Part 2: Deploy our decorator, validate it, and enhance it
 - Part 3: Create a more advanced decorator: a docker linter
 - Part 4: Create another advanced decorator: a credentials scanner
+- Part 5: Tips and tricks

-> Whenever you downloaded this whitepaper from, the last version and the [source code of all decorators can be found here](https://github.com/lgmorand/azure-devops-pipeline-decorators).
+> Whenever you downloaded this whitepaper from, the last version of the guide and the [source code of all decorators can be found here](https://github.com/lgmorand/azure-devops-pipeline-decorators).

 ## Part 1: Our first decorator